TabPFN: One Model to Rule Them All?: An overview of TabPFN

 In each experiment, we generate a dataset according to the Neyman-Rubin model detailed above, with $X_i \sim \text{Unif}([-.5,.5]^6)$ and $Y_i(t) = \mu_{t}(X_i) + \epsilon_i$ for $t=0,1$, where $\epsilon_i \sim \mathcal{N}(0,\sigma^2)$.
-We explore $6$ different configurations of the functions $e(x)$, $\tau(x)$ and $b(x) = (\mu_0(x) + \mu_1(x))/2$, but because of space constraints, present only the following two representative cases in the main paper: \begin{itemize}[leftmargin=*] \item \textbf{Setup A}: complicated $e(x)$ and $b(x)$, but a relatively simple $\tau(x)$. \item \textbf{Setup E}: large $b(x)$ resulting in substantial confounding, discontinuous $\tau(x)$. \end{itemize} Complete specifications of the functional forms and other settings are given in Appendix~\ref{app:causal}.
+We explore $6$ different configurations of the functions $e(x)$, $\tau(x)$ and $b(x) = (\mu_0(x) + \mu_1(x))/2$, but due to space limits, present only the two representative cases in the main paper: \begin{itemize} \item \textbf{Setup A}: complicated $e(x)$ and $b(x)$, but a relatively simple $\tau(x)$. \item \textbf{Setup E}: large $b(x)$ resulting in substantial confounding, discontinuous $\tau(x)$. \end{itemize} Complete specifications of the functional forms and other settings are given in Appendix~\ref{app:causal}.
 We vary two key experimental parameters: the training set size $n$ and noise level $\sigma^2$.
 For evaluation, we generate a fixed test set of size $10000$ and report the MSE of the estimated treatment effect function evaluated on the test set.
-The results are averaged over 100 replicates.

-\subsubsection{Results.}
+\subsubsection{Results}